 Before the technical sessions, the participants meet in the Graduate Lounge (Room 206) of the Department of Electrical & Computer Engineering in Atwater Kent for refreshment and networking.

 This meeting is focused on the topics in computational high frequency electromagnetics and should attract engineers, researchers and students working/interested in this discipline.

 A specific driving force of this Seminar is the upcoming availability of the 3D conformal FDTD simulator QuickWave-3D/Concerto, one of the most powerful electromagnetic modeling software on the market today, in teaching and research activities of the WPI's Electrical and Computer Engineering Department.

 The event is therefore designed to briefly expose the interested faculty and students to fundamentals of the underlying numerical technique, concepts of its implementation, principles of application of the software, and examples of its employments in research and engineering projects.

-The seminar will consist of a series of extended talks given by:
+The seminar consists of a series of extended talks given by:

 - a world renowned expert in time-domain techniques for microwave systems (who, at the same time, is one of the key authors of QuickWave-3D), and

 - members of WPI's Industrial Microwave Modeling Group (IMMG), a division of Center for Industrial Mathematics and Statistics (CIMS) of the WPI's Department of Mathematical Sciences.